lovenets/CS-notebook/leetcode/Top Interview Questions.md

 func countSmaller(nums []int) []int {
     res := make([]int, len(nums))
     var root *Node
-    // Why from back to front
+    // Do this from right to left
-    for i := len(nums)-1; i >= 0; i-- {
+    // because we need to get the answer on the fly for i := len(nums)-1; i >= 0; i-- {
         root = insert(nums[i], root, &res, i, 0)
     }